Andrew-Reid/d3-slippy/README.md

 ### slippy.fit(*feature*)

 Similar to `D3-geoprojection.fitSize()`, but as size is specified either by default or by using `slippy.size()`/`slippy.height()`/`slippy.width()`, the size is already known.
-Takes a geojson feature and modifies the projection so that it fits within the slippy map bounds. *Does not take an array of geojson features.*
+Takes a geojson feature and modifies the projection so that it fits within the slippy map bounds.
+Can take an array of geojson features.

 ### slippy.fitMargin(*margin,feature*)